PardhavMaradani/vit-timetable-export-plugin/README.md

 ## Installation

-- Clone this repository or download the ZIP and unzip
+- Clone this repository or download the [zip](https://github.com/PardhavMaradani/vit-timetable-export-plugin/releases/latest) and unzip
 - Open Chrome extenions page by typing `chrome://extensions/`
 - Enable `Developer mode` on the top right
 - Click on `Load unpacked` button and select the `vit-timetable-export-plugin` folder where you cloned or unzipped this repository